TKO-Cuber/ghost/README.md

-# dockbegone
+# ghost

-A simple tweak to remove the dock on iOS.
-(Also my first tweak)
+A simple tweak to remove various elements of SpringBoard (Also my first tweak)

-*Works on iOS 10... may work for other versions.
-(I can't test because of a lack of other devices)*
+*Works on iOS 10... may work for other versions...
+I'll have to test*

-Do whatever you want with this tweak, its open for any reuse.
+Do whatever you want with this tweak, its open for any reuse or modification*

 Constructive criticism and help is appreciated, I am a new dev.